Analysis | These no-fly zone polls still won’t fly

 In a separate YouGov poll for the Economist, the pollster got at this in a different way.
 It asked two questions of its entire sample:

-- “Do you think each of the following courses of action is a good idea or a bad idea?,” and then, two questions later ...
+- “Do you think each of the following courses of action is a good idea or a bad idea?” and then, two questions later,

 - “Should the U.S. military shoot down Russian military planes flying over Ukraine?”

 In this case, there was a more significant difference and a drop in support.
-While Americans favored the undefined no-fly zone 40-30 percent — similar to the other poll — they actually opposed shooting down Russian planes 46-30 percent.
+While Americans favored the undefined no-fly zone 40 to 30 percent — similar to the other poll — they actually opposed shooting down Russian planes 46 to 30 percent.
 Fully 28 percent of people who say they want a no-fly zone also don’t want to shoot down Russian planes (which a no-fly zone would, in all likelihood, entail).

 What could account for the difference between the two polls?
 Both polls asked about shooting down Russian planes, but the second showed significantly less support for doing so.
 One possibility emerges: The second poll didn’t explicitly connect this to the no-fly zone.
 So maybe 4 in 10 Americans support shooting down Russian planes in the context of enforcing the no-fly zone, but generally don’t like the idea of doing this just because.
 That makes some sense.